mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * What interesting stuff have you found in _Ring-tum Phi_?
 Anything that would make a cool research project?
 Is there a period of W&L's history that you'd like to learn more about?
 How would you compare that period to today?
 * Respond to "[What Screens Want](http://www.frankchimero.com/writing/what-screens-want/)" by Frank Chimero
 * Respond to the \(controversial\) article "[Neoliberal Tools \(and Archives\): A Political History of Digital Humanities.](https://via.hypothes.is/https://lareviewofbooks.org/article/neoliberal-tools-archives-political-history-digital-humanities/)" This link opens the Hypothes.is sidebar containing public annotations of this article.
 How would you respond to the article itself?
 What do you make of the discourse occurring in the sidebar?
+* Check out [The Pudding](https://pudding.cool/).
+What is it trying to do?
+Is it working?
+How does it compare to the more scholarly projects we've looked at?

 Specs: